 Things to do in Dunoon

-Dunoon has lots to offer day-trippers and tourists travelling around Scotland.
-From its large Victorian pier to its excellent selection of craft shops and galleries, spend some “you” time exploring what Dunoon has to offer.
+Dunoon has lots to offer day-trippers and tourists travelling from all around Scotland.
+From the large Victorian Dunoon Pier to the excellent selection of craft shops and galleries, enjoy some time resting and relaxing as you experience what Dunoon offers.

 Benmore Botanic Garden

-While you are visiting Dunoon make the short trip to Benmore Botanic Gardens, here you will find one of the most popular botanic gardens in the country.
+While visiting Dunoon, make the short trip to Benmore Botanic Gardens, where you will find one of the most popular botanic gardens in the country!

-This is one of the most famous tourists’ spots in the town and rightfully so – this mystical trail is picture-perfect.
+This is one of the most famous tourist spots in the town, and rightfully so – this mystical hill trail is picture-perfect.
 Get your boots ready and enjoy a walk through this secluded woodland area in Dunoon!

 Castle House Museum

 Discover the real Dunoon at the Castle House Museum, found near the famous Dunoon Pier.
-This stunning tourist attraction sits in the heart of the town.
-Many visitors come to Castle House Museum to learn more about Dunoon, it’s history and the people that live there.
+This stunning tourist attraction sits in the heart of the town and many visitors come to Castle House Museum to learn more about Dunoon, its history, and the people that live in the Argyll region.

 Stay Fresh Fest